Article Overview: Pros & Cons of Living in Houston, Texas

 The effort required to recycle (driving it to a specific site) makes recycling a hassle.
 It adds a weekly errand to my to-do list that simply doesn’t seem necessary in such a large city.

 As such, I wasn’t too surprised to learn that only 2.6% of waste is recycled in Houston.
 As a local, that number is embarrassingly low.

 One of my least favorite things about living in Houston is the constant threat of tropical storms from June through November.

 Big storms tear through Houston on occasion, and some of these hurricanes have made national headlines (Hurricane Harvey 2017 and Hurricane Ike 2008 come to mind).

-Hurricanes and flooding are something that cannot be avoided when living in Houston because it’s in a high-risk hurricane zone.
-As such, you’ll need to consider flood insurance if you’re moving to Houston in the hopes of purchasing a home.
+Hurricanes and flooding are something that cannot be avoided while living in Houston because it’s in a high-risk hurricane zone.
+As such, you’ll need to add flood insurance to your list of to-dos if you’re moving to Houston in the hopes of purchasing a home.

 Is Houston a good place to live?